 7.7.1 Asthma attacks

-There is some limited evidence that LTRA may be used intermittently in children with episodic asthma.
-Treatment is started at the onset of either asthma symptoms and continued for seven days.508
+There is some limited evidence that leukotriene antagonists may be used intermittently in children with episodic asthma.
+Treatment is started at the onset of either asthma symptoms or of coryzal symptoms and continued for seven days.